Top Market News: What Happened In Investing Today

 (I am not dancing right now.
 Wikipedia)

-I am a low-information owner of the iShares MSCI Capped ETF (EWZ), so today is an interesting day for me!
+I am a low-information owner of the iShares MSCI Brazil Capped ETF (NYSEARCA:EWZ), so today is an interesting day for me!
 By "low information," I mean that I bought this fund on a pure CAPE valuation basis in late April 2016.
 I was more or less following Meb Faber's global asset allocation framework, which observes historical outperformance of global indices when they get cheap with respect to long-term earnings.
 You can read Mr. Faber's white papers at his website.

 How's that working out for me?
 Not so well today.